rahulva-msft/azure-docs-sdk-node/docs-ref-services/preview/mixed-reality-remote-rendering-readme.md

 ---
 title: Azure Remote Rendering client library for JavaScript
-keywords: Azure, javascript, SDK, API, @azure/mixed-reality-remote-rendering, remoterendering
+keywords: Azure, javascript, SDK, API, @azure/mixed-reality-remote-rendering, mixedreality
-author: ramya-rao-a
+author: MalcolmTyrrell
-ms.author: ramyar
+ms.author: MalcolmTyrrell
-ms.date: 09/21/2021
+ms.date: 12/14/2021
 ms.topic: reference
 ms.prod: azure
 ms.technology: azure
 ms.devlang: javascript
-ms.service: remoterendering
+ms.service: mixedreality
 ---

-# Azure Remote Rendering client library for JavaScript - Version 1.0.0-beta.1
+# Azure Remote Rendering client library for JavaScript - Version 1.0.0-alpha.20211214.1

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.